 The Gazette is the official student newspaper at Western University in London, Ontario.
-The Gazette publishes online daily and in print Tuesdays.
-We are the largest student newspaper in Canada, with an editorial board consisting of 25 editors and three full-time editorial staff.
+The Gazette publishes online daily.
+We are one of the largest student newspapers in Canada, with an editorial board consisting of 18 editors and two full-time editorial staff.

 The paper was founded in fall 1906 when the handwritten literary journal In Cap and Gown was printed for the first time.

 A few years later, the name was switched to the Gazette and it has been Western’s go-to student newspaper ever since.

 The Gazette was in print four days a week from 1991–2015, making it the only student newspaper in Canada to be daily.

 In 2015, the Gazette shifted towards becoming a digital-first publication, reducing number of weekly print editions and revamping its website.